 I also had on my list that we wanted to see the Tulips in Amsterdam!
 We almost stopped mid trip to make a quick run up to Amsterdam to see them at the end of April, but it wasn’t really a quick trip 🙂 so opted to set our timing so we could be in Amsterdam before the tulips were predicted to be gone.
 Side note – we missed the tulip fields being in full bloom, but still saw the beautiful gardens.

 From there on the map we saw Belgium and Craig pointed out Luxumbourg.
 We figured we couldn’t do all of the countries around these 2 little ones and skip them!
 Plus, beer and chocolate?!
 Add those in too.
 Just for a few nights.

 Luxumbourg – we ended up canceling this trip while we were in Amsterdam as we only had it for 1 night and instead extended our time in Paris.

 Now it was time to go back to France and check out Paris.
 Our original thought was to stay in Paris for a week.
 But it was expensive and hard to find a place even close to our budget so we opted for just 3 nights at a hostel that turned into 4 when we canceled Luxumbourg – once we knew we could extend our hostel in Paris by a night.

-- Paris, France (Great posts to help you plan your trip: 5 Days In Paris Itinerary and a list of the top Paris family tours).
+- Paris, France (Great posts to help you plan your trip: 5 Days In Paris Itinerary and a list of the top Paris family tours and Paris travel tips).